MatronlyArc2/DataframeCLI/README.md

 Run the `Main.java` class to start the program and begin interacting with the dataframes.

 ### CSV Files:
-I have added CSV files in the repository if needed.
+I have added a CSV file in the repository if needed.
 You can import them using the `i` command by entering the filename without the `.csv` extension.